deepssharma/Capstone/README.md

         * ARIMA/GARCH models: done here only as exploratory analysis and will be included later as  keep improving the code quality.
     * Once we have a reliable model, we will generate predictions and then calculate returns on stocks and eventually build profitable portifolios.
     * We will use **Shapre Ratio** and also check **Volatility** as the measures to predict portfolios.
-* <span style="color:lightblue"> One needs to include sentinet analysis as well to understand the effect of news and other factors on stocks price movement.
-However, at this point, we have not included it due to lack of time. </span>.
-* <span style="color:lightblue"> Other thing to include is the information contained in the SEC filings of the companies and incorporate that into models.</span>
 ## Data Preparation
 ---------------------------------
 * The data contains "Open", "Close, "Low", "High", "Adjusted Close" and "Volume" entries for each stock.
 Those values refer to the :